RealFlow/Swift-CheatSheet/README.md

 ### Computed Properties

-  * Do not store a value, provides a getter and optional setting to retrieve and set other properties/values directly
+  * Do not store a value, provides a getter and optional setter to retrieve and set other properties/values directly
     ```swift
     struct Point {
         var x = 0.0, y = 0.0